Hero photograph

 This is the assurance that the work produced by a student is their own.

-• They allowed another student access and potentially copy their work
+• Let another student access and potentially copy their work

-• Information has been copied from other sources without correctly citing their work
+• copied from other sources without correctly citing their work

-• They received undue assistance from family, friends, a tutor or a reader-writer
+• Received undue assistance from family, friends, a tutor or a reader-writer

 • There is evidence that AI or assistive technology have been used in a way that compromises the work as being authentically theirs.

-You will be required to sign a Student Authenticity Statement at the beginning of each year.
-This will be stored in a file by the Principal’s Nominee.
+You will be required to sign an Student Authenticity Statement 2026.pdf at the beginning of the year and this will be stored in a file by the Principal’s Nominee.

 Misconduct